-- 4.34 Tree protection guidance is provided in BS5837 (2012), the British Standard for trees in relation to design, demolition and construction but in Hampstead it is essential that all trees described as over-mature should be specifically assessed for veteran features.
-Presence on the 1866 Ordnance Survey map of Hampstead (https://maps.nls.uk/view/103312952) would indicate the tree to be of sufficient age and if the tree fulfils the criteria, it should be designated as a veteran. - 4.35 The construction protection zones of veteran trees will be protected as determined for veteran trees by Natural England: 'Standing Advice for Ancient Woodland and Veteran Trees' and BS5837: 2012.
-A growing body of expert opinion suggests that the construction protection zone for such trees should be increased beyond the 15m radius recommended in the British Standard (See Shropshire Council guidance and David Lonsdale 'Ancient and other veteran trees: further guidance on management'). - 4.36 Where veteran trees are present on site or within 15 metres of the site boundary, development or demolition proposals will be required to be implemented in accordance with specialist guidance provided by an arboriculturalist with veteran tree expertise and VetCert trained [see https://www.vetcert.eu/certified-specialists] in order to ensure the protection and survival of the trees, unless it is demonstrated to the Council's satisfaction that less than 15m is justified having regard to site conditions.
-Guidance could also be sought from veteran tree experts of the Corporation of London responsible for Hampstead Heath, who have offered to provide such guidance.
+4.36 Tree protection guidance is provided in BS5837 (2012), the British Standard for trees in relation to design, demolition and construction but in Hampstead it is essential that all trees described as over-mature should be specifically assessed for veteran features.
+Presence on the 1866 Ordnance Survey map of Hampstead would indicate the tree to be of sufficient age and if the tree fulfils the criteria, it should be designated as a veteran.

-- 4.37 Protection for veteran trees, particularly where compaction is a risk, must include a ground protection system that takes into account the weight of construction vehicles when under full load, up-dated by agreement with Camden Tree Officers if vehicles of greater loaded weights are ultimately required.
+- 4.37 The construction protection zones of veteran trees will be protected as specified on the UK government website in 'standing advice' for ancient woodland, ancient trees and veteran trees, produced by Natural England and the Forestry Commission; and as determined in the British Standards Institution's 'Trees in Relation to Design, Demolition and Construction to Construction Recommendations' (BS 5837: 2012).
+A growing body of expert opinion suggests that the construction protection zone for such trees should be increased beyond the 15m radius recommended in the British Standard see Shropshire Council guidance on 'Trees and Development', and David Lonsdale: 'Ancient and other veteran trees: further guidance on management', Ancient Tree Forum, 2013. - 4.38 Where veteran trees are present on site or within 15 metres of the site boundary, development or demolition proposals will be required to be implemented in accordance with specialist guidance provided by an arboriculturalist with veteran tree expertise and VetCert trained in order to ensure the protection and survival of the trees, unless it is demonstrated to the Council's satisfaction that less than 15m is justified having regard to site conditions.
+Guidance could also be sought from veteran tree experts of the Corporation of London responsible for Hampstead Heath, who have agreed to provide such guidance. - 4.39 Protection for veteran trees, particularly where compaction is a risk, must include a ground protection system that takes into account the weight of construction vehicles when under full load, up-dated by agreement with Camden Tree Officers if vehicles of greater loaded weights are ultimately required.
 The roots of veteran trees are particularly vulnerable to compaction.
 Ground protection should not be used to allow parking of vehicles over the RPA of a veteran tree.
-The location of how and where materials will be stored on-site should be included in the tree protection plan. - 4.38 Landscaping proposals should have regard to the prevailing and historic pattern and extent of tree cover and landscaping and avoid hard standing within 15m of a veteran tree. - 4.39 The Plan recommends that planning officers complete Natural England's Ancient Woodland and Veteran Trees: Assessment Guide when considering applications that may impact a veteran tree.
+The location of how and where materials will be stored on-site should be included in the tree protection plan. - 4.40 Landscaping proposals should have regard to the prevailing and historic pattern and extent of tree cover and landscaping and avoid hard standing within 15m of a veteran tree. - 4.41 The Plan recommends that planning officers complete Natural England's 'Ancient Woodland and Veteran Trees: Assessment Guide' when considering applications that may impact a veteran tree.